This is a short tutorial how to make the first requests with Postman.

 We have implemented the OpenID client credentials flow.
 It is an secure and open standard to protect your APIs and to provide authentication for clients (aka applications) and users.
 It is also used big big players like Microsoft, Github and Google.
 When you login to applications using third party logins you have already used it.

-By default a default client is generated for each.
-If this is not the case you are probably running an older version of Squidex.
+By default a default client is generated for your App If this is not the case you are probably running an older version of Squidex.
 Then you have to create a new client with a name of your choice.

 In the next step you see the token that is generated for you and how to use it.
-Just copy the token by clicking the copy-button that is marked with a red border here.
+Just copy the token by clicking the copy-button (2) that is marked with a red dot here.

 This token is valid for 30 days, but can be renewed as often as you want.